Skip to main content

 • Most widely supported algorithm

-• slower than Ed25519 but compatible with older systems.
+• slower than Ed25519 but necessary for older servers that don't support newer algorithms.

 ECDSA